Skip to main content

 Sponsoring District: Granville

-Regina Harris earned a Bachelor of Science degree in Elementary Education from NC State University.
-She was recognized as Teacher of the Year for the 2020-2021 school year.
-She has been an active member of her school’s School Improvement Team for the past seven years.
+Regina Harris earned a Bachelor of Science degree in Elementary Education from North Carolina State University.
+She was recognized as Teacher of the Year for the 2020–2021 school year and has served as an active member of her school’s Improvement Team for the past seven years.
 Regina is also a North Carolina Legislated Performance recipient for Fourth and Fifth Grade Reading.
-Regina holds a Mentor Certification and is also a certified CPI (Crisis Prevention Institute) instructor.
-Regina is now an active participant of the North Carolina Instructional Leader Academy (NCILA).
-Regina can be reached at raharri2@ncsu.edu.
+In addition to holding a Mentor Certification, she is a certified CPI (Crisis Prevention Institute) instructor.
+Regina is currently an active participant in the North Carolina Instructional Leader Academy (NCILA).
+She completed her Principal Residency at Northern Granville Middle School during the 2024–2025 school year.

 Shelby Levisky